 How do you know if your spouse is really changing?
 Are they more concerned with being applauded for their efforts, or with actually making real changes that are evident in their behaviors?
-In this video, Dr. Hawkins talks about one of the signs that your partner is not changing behavior and that they are probably not making as much progress as they would like you to believe.
+Dr. Hawkins talks about one of the signs that your partner is not changing behavior and that they are probably not making as much progress as they would like you to believe.

 Signs that Your Partner is not Changing Behavior